 A lot of the popular models can be seen as commodities.
 Using libraries such as scikit-learn or TensorFlow, everyone is only a few lines of code away from model architectures that win competitions on Kaggle.

 This should be enough to make clear that model architecture alone doesn’t take teams very far.
 Then, what differentiates the winning models in the real world?

 It’s all about the data.
 We forget that models can often be seen as statistical summaries of the data.
 That means that without good data, learning is doomed to fail.

 Even though models can be seen as commodities, available to everyone, it is much harder to commoditize training data.
 Training datasets emerge from a messy process, particularly tailored for that specific application’s needs.

 Therefore, having the right data for your application can be your competitive advantage.

 The transition from model-centric to data-centric approaches is an undergoing paradigm shift in the field of ML.
 However, they are not meant to be mutually exclusive.
 With this post, you now have a few reasons to start thinking seriously about data-centric AI approaches, which are powerful yet often neglected in the industry.
 This is a topic that we deeply care about at Openlayer.
-If you are interested, feel free to check out our white paper, which shares a lot with the data-centric way of thinking.

 * A previous version of this article listed the company name as Unbox, which has since been rebranded to Openlayer.